aws-samples/amazon-bedrock-samples/agents/insurance-solution/documentation/testing-and-validation.md

   <span style="display: block; text-align: center;"><em>Figure 17: Agent Prepare Message</em></span>
 </p>

-Once you have accessed the testing window and prepared your agent, continue to [Testing and Validation](../documentation/testing-and-validation.md).

  18. Test your agent using the following sample prompts and other various inputs of your own:

      - _Create a new claim._